neurips25-eai/neurips25-eai.github.io/technical_report.md

 **A**: It's recommended but not strictly required.
 We encourage discussion of potential impacts and responsible AI considerations.

 ### Q: Will the reports be published?
-**A**: Selected reports may be featured on the challenge website, with permission from authors.
+**A**: Yes, all technical reports will be made public on OpenReview, following the ICLR conference model.
+This is an excellent opportunity to build your portfolio and contribute to the research community.
+Selected reports may also be featured on the challenge website.

 ### Q: Can we publish this work elsewhere?
 **A**: Yes, you retain full rights to your work.
 You may submit to other venues following their respective guidelines.